zulip/zulip/docs/production/install.md

   If you'd prefer to acquire an SSL certificate yourself in any other way, it's easy to [provide it to Zulip][doc-ssl-manual].

-You can see the more advanced installer options in our [deployment options][doc-deployment-options] documentation.
+Advanced installer options are explained in our [deployment options][doc-deployment-options] documentation.

 [doc-settings]: ../production/settings.md